 I’m one of those folks who avoids brick-and-mortar shopping like the plague during the holiday season.
 If I can’t get it via catalog or the Internet, forget it.

-But ordering food items from a catalog or a website always seems risky to me.
+But ordering food items from a catalog or a website also seems risky to me.
+IS it really delicious?
+Says who?
+You or the customers?
+Is it even fresh?
 The last thing I want to do is send some run-of-the-mill gift basket that’s been sitting around since last year, full of stale, cheap ingredients, delivered late THIS year.
-And, I really look for meaningful descriptions of the products.
-You can’t just say the chocolate’s delicious – before I order it for my mom, I’ve gotta know – milk or dark?
-Any coffee-flavored fillings?
-(That’s a no-no).
+And if you can’t even say whether your product contains nuts, or coffee, or anything else the recipients might be allergic to or Just Not Like, why should I order from you?

 1) Delicious, tasty products